Trails in Point Bridget State Park

 8. Berm Beach - A short planked trail leads from the cabin to the berm.
 The berm is believed to be a natural accumulation of sand.
 It is a great place to sit among the black lilies, buttercups, and wild geranium to have lunch and enjoy the view of Berners Bay.
 Directly across Berners Bay high on the ridge at the base of Lion's Head Mountain was the site of several gold mines in the early 1900s.
 Exploration work is being done today to determine whether the mines will once again be opened.
 The water body to the left is Lynn Canal, and the Chilkat Mountains are to the west of this body of water.

-9. Beaches in this part of the park are rocky and not easy to walk but they may be traveled except during extremely high tide.
+9. Beaches in this part of the park are rocky and not easy to walk but they may be traveled, except during extremely high tide.
 Minus tides expose a wealth of intertidal sea life.
-Consult the SE Alaska Tide Table for the time and dates for the Juneau area minus tides.
+Consult the South East Alaska Tide Table for the time and dates for the Juneau area minus tides.
 Tides lower than minus one foot make for exciting critter viewing at the water's edge.